-Research by MoneySupermarket has shown that around 27.7million shoppers are likely to hit the high street sales, so if you want to avoid the throngs, you may be better off shopping online from the comfort of your armchair.
+Millions of shoppers are expected to hit the high street sales again this year - a whopping £2.7billion has already been spent in the Boxing Day sales alone - so if you want to avoid the throngs, you may be better off shopping online from the comfort of your armchair.

 Another advantage of online shopping is that many retailers will sell sale items on their website before they hit the shops and may offer greater reductions so you save even more.